 The third time in a calendar year that the record was broken, Stan Collymore moved to Anfield in a £8.5m deal in June 1995.

-Collymore had enjoyed a prolific two-year spell at Forest, and Liverpool had hoped the forward could fire them back to the summit after a decline since the formation of the Premier League.
+Collymore had enjoyed a prolific two-year spell at Forest and Liverpool had hoped the forward could fire them back to the summit, following the club’s decline in the early seasons of the Premier League.

-A goal on his debut was a strong start, and Collymore formed a strong partnership with Robbie Fowler during his first season at the club scoring 55 goals between them.
+A goal on his debut was a strong start and Collymore soon formed an impressive partnership with Robbie Fowler, the duo scoring a total of 55 goals combined during the 1995/96 campaign.

 His second season was not as successful, with a series of off-field issues costing Collymore his place in the team.
-The emergence of Michael Owen saw Roy Evans sanction a sale to Aston Villa after two years at Anfield, the forward having scored 28 goals in 64 league appearances.
+The emergence of Michael Owen saw Roy Evans sanction the sale of the forward to Aston Villa after two years at Anfield, Collymore departing having scored 28 goals in 64 league appearances.